-Biography of Ambassador Keith Harper, U.S. Representative to the Human Rights Council
+Biography of Ambassador Keith Harper, U.S. Permanent Representative to the UN Human Rights Council

 Ambassador Keith M. Harper

-Representative of the United States to the United Nations Human Rights Council
+The United States Permanent Representative to the United Nations Human Rights Council in Geneva

 Ambassador Keith M. Harper was nominated by President Obama to serve as the Representative of the United States to the United Nations Human Rights Council.
 He was confirmed by the U.S. Senate on June 4, 2014.